kslong/kred/README.md

 * SwarpEval.py  is run to make images (pngs) of for both types of processing.

+* CleanStars.py is run with the bsub option.
+It now uses data in the DECam\_SWARP2 directory, and it writes the data to the DECam\_SUB2 directory

 The progams generally write information to a log file, one log file for each field.
 The file is initialised by running MefSum, and then